peppone93/42_Fractol_public/readme.md

 __NOTE:__
 The whole project was realized using the school's graphic library: MinilibX.
 This library contains only basic drawing functions: open a window, lit a pixel and manage events.
-Everything else must be coded by students. (ex. multithreading, zoom, pixel coloring...).
+Everything else has to be coded by students. (ex. multithreading, zoom, pixel coloring...).

 Mandatory functions:
-- It must be possible to change the parameters of the Julia set only with the mouse movement.
+- It must be possible to change the parameters of the Julia set only by mouse movement.
-- The mouse wheel zooms in and out, almost infinite.
+- The mouse wheel zooms in and out, almost infinitely.

 Realized bonus:
 - More than 3 fractals
 - Iterations can be changed in real time
-- The zoom follow the actual mouse position
+- The zoom follows the actual mouse position
-- Make the color range shift
 - Separate windows with fractal information
 - Multi-threading implementation (realized with the C library pthread.h)